 Explore Polyester Products by Structure

-Biodegradable polyesters PLGA, PLA, PCL, PGA and their copolymers of low polydispersity, high reactivity, high purity.
+Biodegradable polyesters products: PLGA, PLA, PCL, PGA and their copolymers of low polydispersity, high reactivity, high purity.

 All in stock and ready to ship overnight!